 – How has HawkeyeBSB changed your view of your cash management services and its associated cost?
 What does the software bring you?

 – Thanks to HawkeyeBSB, we were able to identify double billing and eliminate services that we did not use or were not essential for us.
 These savings have essentially covered the costs of setting up the tool.
 We also managed to harmonize the prices applied to each new account by country, and this enables us to benefit from the most favorable negotiated conditions to this day.
 By integrating HawkeyeBSB, we have made material progress in digitizing our treasury processes, starting with bank fee monitoring.

 – What savings have been made because of this modernization project?

 – We ended our banking services that were either billed twice or not used.
 The return on investment of the solution was immediate.

 – How did you implement the tool and how do you use HawkeyeBSB on a daily basis?

 – The software deployment proved to be quite simple.
-It was a question of setting up an SFTP connection with an encrypted file exchange – that’s all there was to it.
-The biggest difficulty was obtaining the fee statements from our banks.
-This required several exchanges with the banks in order to set up documentation and receive the files via SWIFT.
-This was the most tedious part of the process: getting these BSB files, whether it was a Camt.086, EDI or another format.
+It was a question of setting up an SFTP connection with an encrypted file exchange — that’s all there was to it.
+The greatest challenge was obtaining the fee statements from our banks.
+This required several exchanges with the banks to set up the documentation and receive the files via SWIFT.
+The most tedious part of the process was getting these BSB files, whether it was a camt.086, EDI or another format.

 – How do you use HawkeyeBSB on a daily basis?